easy-up/portage-cd-actions/README.md

-# Workflow Engine - Security Pipeline Action
+# Portage CD - Security Pipeline Action

-Workflow Engine is an opinionated security pipeline designed to continuously deliver secure images to a registry
+Portage CD is an opinionated security pipeline designed to continuously deliver secure images to a registry

 ---